Somerset County Cricket Club in 1883: Summary

 Somerset began their season against the Marylebone Cricket Club (MCC) at Lord's in London on 30 July.
 According to Cricket, neither side was at full-strength, and the bowlers available were particularly weak, resulting in a high-scoring draw.
 Somerset batted first, and other than Ted Sainsbury, whose batting to score 51 runs was described as "marked by great care and judgment" by the Bristol Mercury, they struggled early on, losing five wickets for 130 runs by lunchtime.
 However, a century partnership between Joe Ambler (who scored 76) and Francis Terry (54) took Somerset to 302.
-The match was rain interrupted on both days; Somerset bowled the MCC out for 195 in their first innings, including four wickets from Ambler, but were unable to bowl them out again, leaving the MCC 214 for nine at the end of the match.
+The match was rain interrupted on both days; Somerset bowled the MCC out for 195 in their first innings, including four wickets from Ambler, but were unable to bowl them out again, leaving the MCC on 214 for nine at the end of the match.

+In Somerset's first county match of the season, they suffered a heavy loss to Surrey at the Kennington Oval in London.
+Somerset batted first and scored 84 runs; a report in the Daily Bristol Times and Mirror described Somerset's batting as "unaccountably weak".
+Surrey responded with 449 runs in their first innings, and then bowled Somerset out for a second time on day two for 152 runs.
+Somerset lost the match by an innings and 213 runs, a result which remains one of their heaviest defeats.
+Somerset next faced Hampshire at Day's Ground in Southampton, another side which some contemporary publications considered to be second-class, rather than first-class.
+The Morning Post noted that Somerset were missing some players for the match, but criticised the team's "feeble resistance" to the Hampshire bowling.
+Roe was Somerset's top-scorer in the first innings, scoring 45 of the county's total of 102.
+Hampshire then scored 251, and until Fothergill and Bastard came together at the crease, Somerset looked like they would again lose by an innings.
+The pair added 74 runs together, and forced Hampshire to bat again.
+Hampshire reached their target with ease, and beat Somerset by seven wickets.